ExpressLRS/Docs/docs/quick-start/transmitters/frsky-r9modules.md

 ![Setup-Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-hardware/master/img/quick-start.png)

+!!! warning "Attention"
+    ExpressLRS 3.5.x will be the last version to support STM32-based hardware.
+This includes the Happymodel PP, ES915 Tx and Rx, early NamimnoRC Flash and Voyager, FrSky R9, SIYI and ImmersionRC hardware.

 !!! warning
     The R9M Lite Pro **can not** be flashed via OpenTX or EdgeTX (Stock_BL method), and therefore requires an STLink v2 to flash.
 See the guide [below](#via-stlink)